JoHoop/Mac-Ryzen-Logo/README.md

 # Instructions

 You need to disable System Integrity Protection (SIP) on your Mac/Hackintosh.
-Reboot to Recovery and run the Terminal and enter `csrutil disable` to disable SIP.
-Reboot to macOS and open Terminal in the script's folder.

-1. Run `chmod +x ./InstallAssets.sh`
+1. Reboot to Recovery and run the Terminal and enter `csrutil disable`.
+2. Reboot to macOS and open Terminal in the script's folder.
+3. Run `chmod +x ./InstallAssets.sh` 4.
+Run `./InstallAssets.sh` 5.
+Re-enable SIP in Recovery using `csrutil clear` and then `csrutil enable`.

-2. Run `./InstallAssets.sh`
-3. Re-enable SIP in Recovery using `csrutil clear` and then `csrutil enable`.
+# Restore

+Do the instructions above but instead of `InstallAssets` use `RestoreDefault`.

 # Credits